kidozen/kido-android/README.md

 Check your Android sdk path settings.
 If you have some conflict remember you can specify it in the "android.sdk.path" element in the pom.xml file

-To run your tests simply type the following command in a terminal
+To run your tests simply run the following command in a terminal

 	mvn clean test

 or

 	mvn verify

+To create the .jar library file run the following command in a terminal

+    mvn package

+... and copy the file kz.client.jar from the `target` folder

+To create the documentation in html format run the following command in a terminal

+    mvn javadoc:javadoc